Marquette Poll: Democratic U.S. Senate primary tightening, inflation increasingly worries Wisconsinites

 "I think that the Gableman report a couple of months ago specifically raised the possibility of decertifying and it's certainly been covered in news accounts, but I'm not as confident that the public is as aware of what the term 'decertify' means," poll director Charles Franklin said.

 Both 57% of Republicans and Democrats say they're "very enthusiastic" about voting in November, the latest poll shows.
-Among Republicans, 69% of voters not at all confident about 2020 election results are enthusiastic about voting in November while 46% said they are very confident in 2020 results.
+Among Republicans, 69% of voters not at all confident about 2020 election results are very enthusiastic about voting in November.

-In the last election-focused Marquette poll administered in late February, 51% percent of voters did not know whom they would support in the August primaries.

 In terms of issues besides inflation, 50% are very concerned about public education, 38% are very concerned about "illegal immigration," 27% are very concerned about crime in their community and 22% are very worried about the COVID-19 pandemic.